 One of the hottest rooms in the city, Hotel SP34 offers organic breakfasts, complimentary wine between 5-6pm and impossibly chic rooms – all in the heart of the city.

-When is the Best Time to Go to Copenhagen?
+When is the Best Time to go for a Copenhagen City Break?

 I’ve been to Copenhagen quite a few times in the past two years – in winter, spring and summer.
 Like much of Northern Europe, Copenhagen is a great destination when the sun is shining and it’s cold and bright in the winter time – a bit grim and grey when it’s not.